HIPAA software category hub

 • Is each storage, compute, database, analytics, logging, and support service listed as eligible or covered?

-• Are encryption, IAM, MFA, audit logging, retention, backup, and deletion controls enabled and documented?
+• Are encryption, IAM, MFA, audit logging, retention, backup, key management, and deletion controls enabled and documented?

 • Can PHI be kept out of logs, telemetry, object names, support cases, and non-production environments?